Welcome to Paris Unusual Adventures!

 5. Père Lachaise Cemetery

-While visiting a cemetery may not be at the top of your to-do list, Père Lachaise Cemetery is well worth a visit.
-Famous for being the final resting place of many notable figures including Jim Morrison, Oscar Wilde, and Edith Piaf, this sprawling necropolis is also a serene park dotted with stunning sculptures and tombstones.
-Take a peaceful stroll and pay homage to some of the greatest artists and visionaries in history.
+Visiting the cemetery may not be at the top of your to-do list, but Père Lachais Cemetery is definitely worth the visit.
+This sprawling necropolis is famous as the final resting place of so many famous people Jim Morrison, Oscar Wilde, Edith Piaf but it is also a serene park with stunning huge sculptures and tombstones.
+A peaceful walk to the site of many of the greatest artists and visionaries of history.

 6. Rue Crémieux

-Tucked away in the 12th arrondissement, Rue Crémieux is a charming and colorful residential street that will transport you to a different era.
-Lined with pastel-colored houses, vibrant shutters, and blooming flowers, it’s a photographer’s dream come true.
-Take a leisurely stroll down this picturesque street, capture Instagram-worthy shots, and immerse yourself in the Parisian ambiance.
+Rue Crémieux, tucked away in the 12th arrondissement, is a very pleasant and colourful residential street that will whisk you away to another age.
+It’s lined with pastel houses, with blooming flowers, vibrant shutters and a photographer’s dream come true.
+Enjoy some leisure stroll down this street, get some Instagram worthy shots and get yourself lost in the Parisian ambiance.

 7. Canal Saint-Martin

-Escape the tourist crowds and discover the charming Canal Saint-Martin neighborhood.
-This picturesque canal stretches for kilometers, offering a tranquil atmosphere and beautiful scenery.
-Pack a picnic, rent a boat, or simply sit along the water’s edge to enjoy the company of locals and experience the true Parisian way of life.
+Be one of the few to escape the tourist crowds and discover the Canal Saint Martin neighborhood.
+The picturesque canal stretches for kilometers, and it provides a tranquil atmosphere and a beautiful scenery.
+Either rent a boat or pack a picnic and sit along the water’s edge to enjoy the true Parisian way of life in the company of locals.

 8. Musée de la Chasse et de la Nature

-For a truly unique museum experience, head to Musée de la Chasse et de la Nature (Museum of Hunting and Nature).
+Museum of Hunting and Nature (Musée de la Chasse et de la Nature) is for a truly unique museum experience.
 This unconventional museum showcases an extensive collection of hunting-related artifacts, taxidermy, and artworks.
-It’s an intriguing blend of history, art, and wildlife preservation.
-Even if hunting isn’t your cup of tea, you’ll be amazed by the craftsmanship and artistic value of the exhibits.
+It is an interesting mix of history, art and wildlife preservation.
+If you don’t like the idea of hunting you will be genuinely amazed by the craftsmanship and artistry of the exhibits.

 9. Parc de la Villette